Weak equilibria of a mean-field market model under asymmetric information: A special case: a single informed agent

 subject to

 where

 In analogy to \cite[Remark 3.11]{fujii2022equilibrium}, we notice that for the analysis with a fixed $N_S$, the scaling term appearing in $f^I_{N_S}$ is arbitrary and irrelevant.
 On the other hand, this factor is fundamental to study the large population limit $N_S\to\infty$.
-Indeed, the denominator that appears in the quadratic term of the cost function $f^I_{N_S}$ is necessary to guarantee that the impact of the informed agent does not become negligible in the mean-field limit.
+Indeed, the denominator which appears in the quadratic term of the cost function $f^I_{N_S}$ is necessary to guarantee that the impact of the informed agent does not become negligible in the mean-field limit.
 In addition, note that there is no idiosyncratic term in the dynamics of the informed agent.

-\begin{remark} We highlight that the model setup described in this section differs from that of \cite{fujii2022equilibrium} in the following key aspects.
-First, the major agent is a price taker, just like the standard agents, and cannot influence the price.
-Second, she has access to private information, whereas in \cite{fujii2022equilibrium} she is assumed to observe only the common noise. \end{remark} The stochastic maximum principle implies that the optimal controls of the problems are of the form:
+\begin{remark} We highlight that the framework described in this section differs from that of \cite{fujii2022equilibrium} in the following key aspects. {First, the major agent is a price taker at the level of her individual optimization problem and does not solve a strategic price-impact problem.
+As in the rest of the paper, her control problem is formulated for a given price process $\varpi$, which is treated as an exogenous random environment at the optimization stage.
+Nevertheless, because her contribution enters the market clearing condition with non-vanishing weight, her strategy affects the equilibrium price, as made clear by \eqref{eqn: mc price process N+1} below.
+Second, the major agent has access to private information, whereas in \cite{fujii2022equilibrium} she is assumed to observe only the common noise.} \end{remark}